noiseWizard/css-exercises/flex/04-flex-information/README.md

 - The items are arranged horizontally on the page.
 - The items are only 200px wide and the text wraps.
 - The item text is centered.

+### Self reflection
+almost got it right. the only difference is i added an additional container and centered everything using it. unfortunately, this doesn't align the heading and it's slightly off center.

+I'll update my version with additional alignments so if I need to refer back to it in future, it won't cause me headaches.